 What Is the Current Minimum Wage in Michigan?

-The current minimum wage for the entire state of Michigan is $10.33 per hour.
+The minimum wage for the entire state of Michigan is expected to increase twice in 2025.
+Starting January 1, 2025 the minimum wage is placed at $10.56 per hour and after February 21, 2025 an additional increase will be made, setting the rate at $12.48 per hour.
 This is higher than the federal minimum wage, which remains at $7.25 per hour (and it’s not set to increase any time soon).
 This minimum wage rate is enforced by the Michigan Department of Labor and Economic Opportunity (LEO).

 Moreover, unlike other states, the minimum wage in Michigan isn’t always adjusted annually.
 Specifically, according to the State’s minimum wage laws, increases are only made in years where the unemployment rate is above 8.5%.
 As a result, there have been no updates to the minimum wage in Michigan during periods of high unemployment, such as in 2021, when the scheduled increase was delayed due to economic conditions related to the COVID-19 pandemic.